fionayongxin/cpt316/README.md

 >3.
 Run the program by navigating to the `lexer.py` file in the project directory under ***Lexical Analysis*** folder.
 >4.
 Execute the program `lexer.py` using your IDE.
 >5.
 Enter the regular expression in the console.
 >6.
-The output will be showing the different type of token base on regular expression entered.
+The output will be showing the different type of token based on regular expression entered.

 ## Run the Syntax analysis phase
 ### Method 1 (Load text file)